fiskl-accounting/help-docs/docs/Style-Guides/word-list.md

 Use "data" or "information" when discussing privacy or sensitive topics.
 "Info" is okay in less formal contexts.

 ### default
 Avoid using "default" in customer-facing copy due to negative associations.
+Use alternatives like "Initial", "Chosen", "Standard" and "Recommended"

 ## E

 ### e-commerce
 Lowercase unless it starts a sentence.
 Hyphenate.

+### e.g.
+Use "e.g." for shorter, parenthetical examples, always followed by a comma. ("You can add multiple payment methods (e.g., credit cards, bank transfers) to your account.").
+Use "for example" in sentences. ("There are several features available, for example, the invoice generator and expense tracker.")

 ### email
 One word, lowercase.
 Don't hyphenate.